 Residual contractual maturities of the financial liabilities at reporting dates are as follows.
-Tables below show the cash flows of the Fund's financial instruments.
+The tables below show the contractual undiscounted cash flows of the Fund's financial liabilities.

-Carrying amount AED'000 Gross Amount AED'000 Less than one month AED'000 31 December 2016 Financial liabilities Due to related parties 49 49 49 31 December 2015 Financial liabilities Due to related parties 90 90 90
+31 December 2016 Financial liabilities Carrying amount AED'000 Gross Amount AED'000 Less than one month AED'000 Due to related parties 209 209 209 31 December 2015 Financial liabilities Due to related parties 234 234 234

-The previous table shows the undiscounted cash flows of the Fund's financial liabilities on the basis of their earliest possible contractual maturity.
+The previous table shows the cash flows of the Fund's financial liabilities on the basis of their earliest possible contractual maturity.
 The gross amounts include interest payable where appropriate.
-The carrying amounts are similar to the gross amounts.

 The Fund's expected cash flows on these instruments do not vary significantly from this analysis except for net assets attributable to the holders of redeemable units, which the Fund has the contractual obligation to redeem with in the 2 days of the notice.
-Historical experience indicates that these units are held by unit holders based on medium or long term basis, however redemption levels are are very difficult to predict as they vastly fluctuate with the changing market conditions and investor needs or objectives.
+Historical experience indicates that these units are held by unit holders based on medium or long term basis, however redemption levels are very difficult to predict as they vastly fluctuate with the changing market conditions and investor needs or objectives.

-(c) Market risk
+(d) Market risk